emqx/emqx-docs/en_US/security/authn/authn.md

 Any authentication method will eventually return a result:

-- Authentication succeeded: the client authentication succeeded after comparison
+- Authentication succeeded: The client authentication succeeded after comparison.
-- Authentication failed: the client authentication fails after comparison, which is because the password in the data source does not match the current password
+- Authentication failed: The client authentication fails after comparison, which is because the password in the data source does not match the current password.
 - Ignore: The authentication data is not found with the current authentication method, and the result cannot be determined explicitly.
 The next method of authentication chain or anonymous authentication is used to determine the result.

 ## Anonymous Authentication

-Anonymous authentication is enabled in the EMQX default configuration and any client can access EMQX.
-When the authentication plug-in is not enabled or the authentication plug-in does not explicitly allow/deny(ignore) the connection request, EMQX will decide whether to allow the client to connect based on whether the anonymous authentication is enabled.
+Anonymous authentication is enabled in the EMQX default configuration and with it enabled any client can access EMQX.
+When the authentication plug-in is not enabled or the authentication plug-in does not explicitly allow/deny the connection request but instead returns ignore, EMQX will decide whether to allow the client to connect based on whether the anonymous authentication is enabled.

 Configure the anonymous authentication: